ufuk-trkz/Portfolio/README.md

 ### Project 0: SNIPIT

-Snipit is a Social Media App that is purely audio based.
+Snipit is a purely audio based Social Media.
 Users can follow others and post short Snipits (up to 9 seconds).
 These Snipits can be commented and every comment can be commented also.
 Users can enable auto-play, which, while enabled, plays all Snipits in one's feed chronologically.
 Users can also like Snipts and comments.

 Users are shown Snipits of other users they aren't following yet in the Discovery Feed.
 In the Discovery Feed, users can search for specific users via name or their Snipit handle.
 Users can share Snipits and comments via message to other users and also chat with them via audio.